 - Eventually he just let me put it on him no problems

-- Watch a great video of conditioning your dog to a muzzle
+- Here’s a great video of conditioning your dog to a muzzle

-His other favourite activity was going for a walk so this is precisely what happened immediately after his eye and ear treatment was administered.
-Nasty medicine means nice walk after – OK I’ll do it!
+His favourite activity was going for a walk so this is precisely what happened immediately after his eye and ear treatment was administered.
+The quicker he accepted the medicine, the quicker he got out to walk.